Category: Board Meetings

 Here’s exactly how to open a board meeting so everyone knows what’s expected — and you walk out with the outcome you need.

-The 60-Second Board Opening Framework showing the 4 elements: State Action Required, Establish Timeline, Preview Recommendation, Set Discussion ExpectationsThe 4-part framework that’s helped my clients secure over £250 million in board approvals
+The 60-Second Board Opening Framework showing the 4 elements: State Action Required, Establish Timeline, Preview Recommendation, Set Discussion ExpectationsThe 4-part framework that’s helped my clients secure board approvals for major strategic initiatives

 Why the First 60 Seconds Determine Everything